Skip to content

 πŸŽ›οΈ The Workflow Control Center

-All GitHub Actions workflows in this repository are powered by a single configuration file: .env.shared – your one-stop shop for tweaking CI/CD behavior without touching a single YAML file! 🎯
+All GitHub Actions workflows in this repository are powered by configuration files: .env.base (default configuration) and optionally .env.custom (project-specific overrides) – your one-stop shop for tweaking CI/CD behavior without touching a single YAML file! 🎯

 This magical file controls everything from: